 The rufa red knot (hereinafter referred to as "red knot") was listed as threatened under the ESA on 12 January 2015 (79 FR 73705 73748).
-The USFWS has not approved a recovery plan for the red knot and no critical habitat has been designated for the species.
+The USFWS has not approved a recovery.
 Red knots migrate between breeding grounds in the central Canadian High Arctic and wintering areas that are widely distributed from the southeastern US coast to the southern tip of South America.
 Migration occurs primarily along the Atlantic coast, where red knots use key stopover and staging areas for feeding and resting.
 Departure from the Arctic breeding grounds occurs from mid-July through August, and the first southbound birds arrive at stopover sites along the US Atlantic coast in July.
 Numbers of southbound birds peak along the US Atlantic coast in mid-August; and by late September most birds have departed for their wintering grounds.
-Major fall stopover sites along the US Atlantic coast include the coasts of Massachusetts and New Jersey and the mouth of the Altamaha River in Georgia.
+Major fall stopover sites along the US Atlantic coast include the coasts of Massachusetts and New Jersey and the mouth of the Altamaha River in

+Georgia.
 Principal wintering areas include the southeastern US Atlantic Coast from North Carolina to Florida, the Gulf Coast from Florida to northern Mexico, the northern Atlantic coast of Brazil, and the island of Tierra del Fuego along the southern tip of South America.
-Smaller numbers of red knots also winter along the central and northeastern US Atlantic coast and in the Caribbean (Figure 4).
+Smaller numbers of red knots also winter along the central and northeastern US Atlantic coast and in the.
 The core southeastern US Atlantic wintering area is thought to shift from year to year between Florida, Georgia, and South Carolina (USFWS 2014a).